Before becoming a music sensation, Miami-born Dominican singer Amara La Negra grew up between people who embraced her blackness and those who didn’t.

 Confronting racism, colorism and forging ahead

-Racism has long been part of Latin American and U.S. history, from slavery to segregation, but within racism there is prejudice or discrimination based on a a person's skin color or shade, often referred to as colorism.
+Racism has long been part of Latin American and U.S. history, from slavery to segregation, but within racism there is prejudice or discrimination based on a person's skin color or shade, often referred to as colorism.

 For Afro-Latinos, colorism is a double whammy.
 Among Latinos, they’re often deemed too black to be Latino.
 Among African-Americans, they’re considered too Latino.